USE "TRY20" FOR 20% OFF YOUR FIRST ORDER

 Our Voices

-OurX TeXture Stories: Jamillah
+OurX TeXture Stories: Whitney

-OurX TeXture Stories: Jamillah
+OurX TeXture Stories: Whitney

-My name is Jamilah and I’m an MBA intern for OurX.
+My name is Jamilah.
 I'm from Atlanta, but LA is my chosen home.
 I grew up with a social studies teacher as my mother, which helped shape my curiosity about the world.
 I’m both left- and right-brained— a creative ballerina and chemical engineer.
 This is why beauty is such a perfect fit for me— a culmination of science, art, and anthropology.
 Q: What’s Your Texture Story?
 For my texture story, I am used to wearing a silk bonnet or scarf.
 I definitely grew up using a hot comb and keeping my hair straight.
 Braids were not a thing in my household, but I’ve embraced them as an adult.
 I also straighten my hair significantly less now and only opt for a blowout when it’s time for a trim or new braids.
 Like a lot of people, I used to use products that had sulfates, but now I’m very meticulous about the ingredients I use on my hair and scalp.
 For the longest time, Fructis Garnier was a go-to in my household.
 However, with Shea Moisture and many other brands that focus on moisture for textured hair, my products and hairstyles have evolved.
 Now, I try to keep my hair up for several days at a time and opt for twists, braids, or braid-outs.
 Q: What’s Your must-have OurX Product?
 I’m obsessed with the I Intensive Conditioning Compound!
 It’s so heavily concentrated that it reminds me of a butter.
 I love it!
 It’s thick, full of moisture, and with a bit of water and running my hands through my hair, the slip just gets better and better.
 Q: Who are you listening to right now?
 I am currently listening to Sabrina Carpenter’s new album, which is kind of surprising for me because I’m usually more into very slow R&B.

 September 24, 2024 -